QinXinlan/qinxinlan.github.io/_projects/en/1_project.md

 ## Every blink is different.

-Of course, your blinks will be different from your friends / family / some random person in the street.
-But also, every <b> spontaneous </b> blink you make will be different.
+Of course, your blinks will differ from those of your friends, family, or a stranger on the street.
+But more importantly, each spontaneous blink you make is unique.

 How so?

-Because everytime you close your upper eyelid spontaneously, it doesn't need to go all the way down to lubricate your eyeball, or pause your attention.
+Because every time you spontaneously close your eyes, the upper eyelid doesn't need to fully descend to lubricate your eyeball or pause your attention.
 So it just doesn't.

 The upper eyelid is lazy like this.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">